 Furthermore, in periods of water stress, when the water runs out, acacias provide a much needed water supply to wildlife and domestic species.
 Acacia trees and their exudates allow to restore green in deserts and contribute to the preservation of local biodiversity.
 Trees supply forage and shade for cattle, but are also a genuine home for several bird species and are generally a supportive environment for plan biodiversity.

 What is Alland & Robert doing?

-Since 2020, Alland & Robert has launched “Let’s plant Acacias together!”, an initiative to plant acacia trees as a way to tackle climate change and bring subsistence in the African Sahel.
-With the aim of reaching at least 3,400 trees every year, Alland & Robert supports the reforestation of degraded land in 6 different locations from the Meki River to Park W National Reserve.
+Since 2020, Alland & Robert has launched “Let’s plant trees together!”, an initiative to plant native trees as a way to tackle climate change and bring subsistence in the African Sahel.
+Alland & Robert supports the reforestation of degraded land in 6 different locations from the Meki River to Park W National Reserve.
 The African Sahel region is one of the most vulnerable to climate change.
-With the campaign “Let’s plant acacia together”, Alland & Robert hopes to highlight the positive impact of acacia gum and acacia trees on the environment.
+With the campaign “Let’s plant trees together”, Alland & Robert hopes to highlight the positive impact of trees and of acacia gum on the environment.